-That list of top 20 markets for Oberlo merchants is thoroughly diverse.
+Our list of top 20 markets for merchants is thoroughly diverse.
 Countries span North America, Europe, Australia, and Asia.
 The languages spoken include English, French, German, Italian, Spanish, and Dutch, as well as the 780 languages spoken in India.

-Despite this diversity, however, you can’t help but notice that Scandinavia – those three sparsely-populated countries sitting atop Europe – is very well represented.
-When we look at where Oberlo orders were sent, Norway, Sweden, and Denmark all sit in the 11-20 range.
+Despite this diversity, however, you can’t help but notice that Scandinavia – those three sparsely-populated countries sitting atop Europe – is very well represented and could be the best countries to target for dropshipping.
+When we look at where dropshipping orders were sent, Norway, Sweden, and Denmark all sit in the 11-20 range.

 This is noteworthy for a few reasons.
 Here is that 11-20 group by population:

 Okay, India (1.3 billion) and Mexico (127 million) kind of skew things.
 Here is that same group, minus India and Mexico:

 Now we can see just how petite Norway (NO), Sweden (SE), and Denmark (DK) are.
 Sure, New Zealand (NZ) and Ireland (IE) have even smaller populations, but Scandinavian countries combined have about 21 million people.

 So why are they such good countries for dropshipping?
 Let’s speculate.

 First off, Norway, Sweden, and Denmark have spending power.
 As anyone who’s ever gone out for a drink in Oslo or Copenhagen knows, these countries are expensive.
 According to the International Monetary Fund, all three are among the 11 most affluent countries in the world, per capita.